Tellusant/docs/articles-posts/greenhouse-gas-productivity.md

 We emit GHG to stimulate economic activity.
 Not the other way around (we have economic activity to emit GHG).
 This view allows us to think about GHG productivity: How much economic activity, GDP, does a unit of emitted GHG create?
 We want this metric to be high, ideally infinite (no GHG emissions).

 This is a parallel to GDP per capita: How much economic activity does a unit of labor create?
-Or capital stock productivity: how much GDP does our fixed assets create?
+Or capital stock productivity: how much GDP do our fixed assets create?

 <p align="center">
 <img  src="assets/images/tellusant-greenhouse-gas-productivity.svg" width="500" alt="Tellusant greenhouse gas prductivity">